 Prior to the move, HCR provided installation services throughout the facility for approximately 14,000 owner-purchased items, such as sharps containers and dispensers for disinfectant, masks and gloves.

-Once the new facility was physically operational and all staff were oriented, trained and ready to accept patients, HCR developed and then implemented a 3-phase move plan and schedule that was designed to allow the prompt occupancy of the building, balancing the need for a speedy transfer with the requirement for a safe and controlled ramp-up of operations in the new facility.
-The relocation took into account the many unique requirements of each of the three relocating hospitals and followed routes and schedules established in consultation with the City and local police.
+To facilitate occupancy of the new building, HCR developed and then implemented a 3-phase move plan and schedule that was designed to allow the prompt occupancy of the building, balancing the need for a speedy transfer with the requirement for a safe and controlled ramp-up of operations in the new facility.
+The relocation took into account the many unique requirements of each of the three relocating hospitals and followed routes and schedules established in consultation with the City of Montreal and local police.

 Phase one of the move began with the relocation of the former St-Luc Hospital.
 Located immediately adjacent to the new CHUM, an interior corridor between the two hospitals built specifically to accommodate the move allowed this move to be completed without the need for ambulances.
 A total of 113 patients were safely relocated, including babies and ICU patients.
 Immediately following the move, demolition of the old hospital began as the first step in preparing the site for construction of the last phase of the new facility.